Notes on the Geography of The United Kingdom: London 8: Residential

 Closer to town but equally remote from most lives, this is Apsley House, or No. 1 London.
 It was built in the 1770s by Robert Adam for Lord Apsley.
 The Marquess Wellesley bought it in 1807 and sold it in 1820 to his younger brother, the Duke of Wellington.

 Each year on June 18th, the anniversary of the Battle of Waterloo, the duke held a commemorative banquet in this 90-foot-long hall.
 He had many full sets of china from which to choose.
-He also thought it prudent to fit the windows with heavy iron shutters for protection against the Londoners who did not like his politics and told him so by throwing or in fact trying to throw rocks through those windows.
+He also thought it prudent to fit the windows with heavy iron shutters for protection against the Londoners who did not like his politics and told him so by trying to throw rocks through those windows.

 Such houses were too much for all but the wealthiest.
 Here we've descended a notch to the townhouses around Berkeley Square, which was laid out in 1698.